Year:

 The preferred design included graphing the data over a repeating time frame.
 These cycles of either 12 or 24 hour periods let users create a day & night mode that ramps down quickly and easily.

 The pop ups provide more detailed ability to manipulate the values and line types.
-Depending on the setpoint you can modify the point’s position, line style, acceptable range and if applicable frequency.
+Depending on the setpoint you can modify the point’s value (y axis), timing (x axis) or line type.

 New opportunities: Machine learning recipe creation